 Thank you for your interest in submitting a nomination to the Internet Hall of Fame!
-If you know someone who should be honored for making groundbreaking contributions to the Internet, the 2019 nominations period will open 1 January and close 8 March.
-Subscribe here to receive updates on the upcoming nominations period, including nomination reminders, link to nomination form and information on the 2019 inductees and ceremony.
+If you know someone who should be honored for making groundbreaking contributions to the Internet, nominations open as of 1 January 2019 and will remain open through 8 March 2019.
+Click on the button below to make a nomination, and subscribe here to receive important Internet Hall of Fame updates, including information on the 2019 inductees and ceremony.

 The Internet Hall of Fame recognizes a select group of visionaries, leaders, and luminaries who have made significant contributions to the development and advancement of the Internet.
 Read on to find out more about the nomination criteria and requirements.

 Individuals worldwide who have played an extraordinary role in the conceptualization, building, and development of the Internet globally are considered for induction into the Internet Hall of Fame.
 In addition to those who have been more visible, the Internet Hall of Fame seeks nominees who have made crucial, behind-the-scenes contributions.
 Criteria for evaluation include:

 - Impact: The contribution has made an extraordinary impact on the development or growth of the Internet, and was and may still be directly relevant to the Internet's ongoing advancement and evolution.

 - Influence: The contribution, relative to the Internet, has significantly influenced: 1) the work of others in the field; 2) society at large; or 3) another more defined but critical audience or region.

 - Innovation: The contribution has broken new ground with original thinking/creativity that has established new paradigms, eliminated significant obstacles, or accelerated Internet advancements.

 - Reach: The contribution has significantly impacted the Internet's reach among society at large, within key audiences or specific geographies, with global impact.